d-wrede/AWS_capstone_project/project_logbook.md

     │   16: resource "aws_s3_bucket_policy" "give_read_access_to_redirect_bucket" {
     ```

     Stepped through older commits, terraform destroy and apply to find a working version.
 The commit (2 steps back) works, but with an aws_s3_bucket_acl.redirect_bucket instead of an aws_s3_bucket_policy.
+Compared files, tried 'terraform init'.
+I found the error.
+It was related to a mismatch in between the "aws_s3_bucket_public_access_block", restricting public policies, and the policy, attempting to set the bucket to public.
+This is related to the configuration done on the [3rd of May](3rd of May), configuring the buckets to private.
+My guess is, that the error first occurred now, after having destroyed and rebuilt the infrastructure.